highfivve/moli-ad-tag/modules/generic-cmp/README.md

 ## Integration

-In your `index.ts` import confiant and register the module.
+In your `index.ts` import generic cmp and register the module.

 ```js
 import Cmp from '@highfivve/modules/generic-cmp';